APickledWalrus/ENGCMP0600-programming-manual/README.md

 |-----|----------|-------------------------|
 |1    |03-22-2023|Initial website release. |

+# Guidelines to Contributing
+The following are the rules to abide by when creating and adding onto new language pages(In the future this list may be updated):
+1. Use the "example.md" in the pages folder on the Github repository as a guide to orienting information.
+2. Maintain alphabetical ordering with the header's language list.
+3. Cite where information contributing to the site was taken from.
+4. All information must be accurate and traceable.
+5. Text content must follow standard grammatical conventions.
+6. Words must all be correctly spelled.

 # FAQ
 #### What is this programming manual?
 A database with information on various programming languages.